Egil Østenstad: Return to Viking

 After his disappointing season at Rangers, he made a long-awaited return to Viking midway through the 2004 season.

-He was an instant hit at his old club, scoring 3 goals in 9 games to help save the club from relegation.
+He was an instant hit at his old club, scoring three goals in nine games to help save the club from relegation.
 Although he continued to be a regular starter and a prolific goalscorer, Østenstad retired at the end of the 2005 season.
 An internet petition for him to stay on for another season collected close to 2500 signatures.

 International career

-Østenstad made his debut for the Norwegian national team in 1993, coming on as a substitute to score twice against the Faroe Islands.
-He was capped 17 times between 1993 and 1999, mostly as a substitute, and he played in the 1998 World Cup in France. Østenstad scored 6 times for Norway, making him the most efficient marksman in the history of the Norwegian national team with one goal in every 94 minutes played.
-On 7 September 2005, more than six years after his last appearance, he made his comeback with the national team, starting in the 1–2 defeat to Scotland.
+Østenstad made his debut for the Norway national team in 1993, coming on as a substitute to score twice against the Faroe Islands.
+He was capped 17 times between 1993 and 1999, mostly as a substitute, and he played in the 1998 World Cup in France. Østenstad scored six times for Norway, making him the most efficient marksman in the history of the Norway national team with one goal in every 94 minutes played.
+On 7 September 2005, more than six years after his last appearance, he made his comeback with the national team, starting in a 2–1 defeat to Scotland.

 Career outside football

 Østenstad retired after the 2005 season.
-He was the director of football for Viking, until he stepped down on 8 June 2011. Østenstad was also the inspiration for the character "Yngve" in the book Mannen som elsket Yngve (The Man Who Loved Yngve) by Tore Renberg.
-The author and Østenstad went to the same high-school.
+He was the director of football for Viking, until he stepped down on 8 June 2011. Østenstad was also the inspiration for the character "Yngve" in the book The Man Who Loved Yngve by Tore Renberg.
+The author and Østenstad went to the same high school.

+As of 2024, Østenstad is a key employee of the Haaland family's financial dealings, mainly via his friendship with Erling Haaland's father, Alf-Inge.
+He is chairman of the latter's investment firm, Tyrannus.